JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 The `arc()` function arguments are: the center point, the radius, the start angle, and the end angle.

 But you'll notice that there are two straight lines, not just one.
 After moving down to (100, 200), the calculated start point for the arc isn't (100, 200), but (70, 0).
-So a straight line is drawn from the current point (100, 200) back up to the arc's starting point (70, 0) - this was automatically added to the path, even though you didn't specify a line.
+So an extra straight line had to be inserted to go from the current point (100, 200) back up to the arc's starting point (70, 0) - this was automatically added to the path, even though you didn't specify it.

-Internally, circular arcs are converted to Bézier curves.
+Internally, circular arcs are converted to Bézier curves by the Cairo engine.

 ## Relative coordinates